vivaria/edisonrul.ing/docs/source/cards/darklord-nurse-reficule-original-name-nurse-reficule-the-fallen-one.md

-# DARKLORD NURSE REFICULE (original name: Nurse Reficule the Fallen One)
+# Darklord Nurse Reficule (Original Name: Nurse Reficule The Fallen One)

 > ① Any effect that would cause your opponent to gain Life Points instead inflicts the same amount of damage to your opponent.